CenturyLinkCloud/APIDocs/Firewall Policies/create-cross-dc-firewall-policy.md

   "title": "Create a Cross Data Center Firewall Policy", "date": "5-24-2016",
   "author": "Anthony Hakim",
-  "attachments": []
+  "attachments": [],
+  "contentIsHTML": false
 }}}

 Creates a firewall policy for a given account between networks in different data centers ("cross data center firewall policy").
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the [Login API](../Authentication/login.md) for information on acquiring this token.
+See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.

 ### When to Use It